RobertAgterhuis/BicepNamingConventions/README.md

 - storage.Account.bicep
 - rbac.lock.bicep

-#### storage.Account.bicep
+#### storage.account.bicep
 There are some mandatory settings in this file.
 These settings are nessecary to achieve the naming convention and tagging strategy.
 So again do not delete or change these values unless you are know what you're doing.
+In the following code block you see these mandatory settings.
 ```
 targetScope = 'resourceGroup' // Default, but because there are also other target scopes i want to be sure
 param Location string = resourceGroup().location // Deploy the storage account to the same region as your Resource Group